ULStats/MA4128Assessment-2018/Colin Crehan - Geometric Brownian Motion.md

 * A GBM process only assumes positive values, just like real stock prices.
 * A GBM process shows the same kind of 'roughness' in its paths as we see in real stock prices.
 * Calculations with GBM processes are relatively easy.

+## History

+In 1944 Ito introduced
+his calculus and a variant of the Brownian motion which is the geometric Brownian motion .
+Since the 1950s mathematicians began to show interest in the modeling of stock market prices.
+Bachelier original proposal that the price changes are Gaussian distributed was replaced to a model in which stock prices are log-normal distributed.
+In 1973, Black, Scholes and Merton. used the geometric Brownian motion to construct a theory for determining the price of stock options.
+This theory constitutes nowadays the cornerstone of mathematical finance.